samueljacobs98/sky-high-ui/README.md

 ESLint was used to ensure any unused imports, missing dependencies, etc. were removed/added as required in order to prevent bugs occuring.

+### Potential For Future

+Chart.js was a fast way to present the data with ease based on the time constraint of the project.
+However, if the application was to be redesigned I would like to learn and use D3 as it offers greater controller for the user.

 ## Links

 ### Deployed Site